debbiemarkslab/priority-viruses/README.md

 # Mutation Effect Prediction Across Priority Viruses

-This is the official code repository for the paper: ["Pan-viral generative model for pandemic preparedness"](https://openreview.net/pdf?id=DvC6VL7TJK) from the [Marks Lab](https://www.deboramarkslab.com/).
+This is the official code repository for the paper: ["Variant effect prediction with reliability estimation across priority viruses"]([https://openreview.net/pdf?id=DvC6VL7TJK](https://github.com/debbiemarkslab/priority-viruses/tree/main/EVEREST_paper.pdf)) from the [Marks Lab](https://www.deboramarkslab.com/).

 ## Overview
-Viruses pose a growing threat to human health with rapid evolutionary rates, high adaptability, and potential for cross-species spillover.
-Advances in machine learning and the growing availability of sequence data have shown promise for our ability to predict the effects of mutations at scale.
-Predicting viral evolution could revolutionize our ability to protect against emerging viral threats, and design better vaccines, therapeutics, and viral vectors.
-However, existing modeling approaches under-perform when applied to viral mutation effect prediction compared to performance on non-viral proteins.
-To address this, we develop EVEREST, an Evolutionary model of Variant Effect with Reliability ESTimation.
-EVEREST outperforms existing methods and introduces novel metrics to assess the reliability of predictions and identify when additional sequence or structural data are required.
-We provide the first large-scale viral mutation effect predictions of more than 400,000 variants across 40 WHO-prioritized pandemic-threat viruses.
-Despite limited surveillance for many of the high-risk viruses, we show that most have sufficient data to enable accurate modeling, underscoring the promise of these approaches for pandemic preparedness.
+Viruses pose a significant threat to global health due to their rapid evolution, adaptability, and increasing potential for cross-species transmission.
+While advances in machine learning and the growing availability of sequence and structure data offer promise for large-scale mutation effect prediction, viruses present unique biological and informational constraints that may challenge these models.
+To quantify this, we introduce EVEREST—a framework for Evolutionary Variant Effect prediction with Reliability ESTimation—which assesses model performance on mutation effect prediction using a curated benchmark of 45 viral deep mutational scanning datasets (over 340 thousand variants) and develop reliability metrics to quantify model uncertainty in the absence of experimental data.
+This large-scale evaluation revealed wide differences in prediction accuracy across models and viral families.
+Contrary to findings on non-viral proteins, we find that protein language models trained on diverse sequence corpora under-perform on viral proteins compared to alignment-based models trained on a much smaller set of homologous sequences.
+We apply this framework across 40 WHO-prioritized pandemic-threat viruses (over 400 thousand variants across 16 viral families), and discover that state-of-the-art models fail to reliably predict mutations in over half of these viruses.
+Our findings uncover key factors leading to under-performance, offer actionable recommendations for improving viral mutation effect prediction, and provide an objective framework for analyzing dual-use biosecurity risk.

 ## Data
 The [viral DMS substitutions](https://github.com/debbiemarkslab/priority-viruses/tree/main/data/viral_dms_substitutions) folder contains 45 curated and standardized viral deep mutational scans (DMS), listed in [reference file](https://github.com/debbiemarkslab/priority-viruses/blob/main/data/reference_files/viral_dms_reference.csv).
 The [viral DMS structures](https://github.com/debbiemarkslab/priority-viruses/tree/main/data/viral_dms_structures) folder contains AlphaFold structures of all of the base sequences.
 The sequences and structures are used as inputs to the models below.